OxfordHCC/solid-mpc/README.md

 ## User/Pod configuration

-The encryption agent(s) will need to fetch data from the user, and then securely send shares of the data to the computation agents.
+The encryption agent(s) will need to fetch data from the data providers, and then securely send shares of the data to the computation agents.
 Therefore, the user will need to ensure appropriate permission is set to allow the encryption agent to access the data.
+Refer to the [README](mpc-app/README.md) of [mpc-app](mpc-app) for details.